cihernand/ascii_art/README.md

 #### Healing from sexual violence and migration

+[Jess X. Snow] (https://www.instagram.com/jessxsnow/) is a queer migrant asian-canadian filmmaker, artist and pushcart-nominated poet.
+A graduate of the Rhode Island School of Design, she is currently studying for an MFA in directing at the NYU Tisch School of The Arts.
+Her art has found home on the facades of seven-story buildings, the pages of children’s books and tiny lapel pins.
+She uses magical realism, mythology and science fiction as tools to explore the what care for the body and land can look like in the queer migrant future.
+In her work, after assault and trauma, her characters develop abilities to teleport, cross borders, regenerate and heal themselves and the planet.

 #### The Role of Graffiti and Street Art in the public life, images in the Egyptian revolution.
 By Chad Elias